pivotal-cf/docs-pks/vsphere-persistent-storage.hbs.md

 <p class="note"><strong>Note</strong>: This topic assumes that you have strong familiarity vSAN and VMFS storage technologies on the vSphere platform.</p>

-In Tanzu Kubernetes Grid Integrated Edition, an availability zone (AZ) corresponds to a vSphere cluster and a resource pool within that cluster.
+In {{  vars.product }}, an availability zone (AZ) corresponds to a vSphere cluster and a resource pool within that cluster.
 A resource pool is a vSphere construct that is not linked to a particular ESXi host.
 Resource pools can be used in testing environments to enable a single vSphere cluster to support multiple AZs.
 As a recommended practice, deploy multiple AZs across different vSphere clusters to afford best availability in production.

 The vSAN datastore boundary is delimited by the vSphere cluster.
 All ESXi hosts in the same vSphere cluster belong to the same vSAN datastore.
 ESXi hosts in a different vSphere cluster belong to a different vSAN datastore.
 Each vSphere cluster has its own vSAN datastore.

-The table below summarizes Tanzu Kubernetes Grid Integrated Edition support for PVs in Kubernetes when deployed on vSphere:
+The table below summarizes {{  vars.product }} support for PVs in Kubernetes when deployed on vSphere:

 <table>
   <tr>